eBardX/XestiMonitors/README.md

 ### <a name="motion_monitors">Motion Monitors</a>

-XestiMonitors provides four monitor classes that you can use to obtain raw and processed motion measurements from the device:
+XestiMonitors provides seven monitor classes that you can use to obtain raw and processed motion measurements from the device:

 * [AccelerometerMonitor][accelerometer_monitor] to monitor the device’s
   accelerometer for periodic raw measurements of the acceleration along the three spatial axes.
+* [AltimeterMonitor][altimeter_monitor] to monitor the device for changes in relative altitude.
 * [DeviceMotionMonitor][device_motion_monitor] to monitor the device’s
   accelerometer, gyroscope, and magnetometer for periodic raw measurements which are processed into device motion measurements.